Q: Is there a tuition cost to attend?

 A: Arco Iris is a public school within the Beaverton School District so there is no tuition cost.
 However, we do ask parents to consider making regular donations and we do hold fundraising events like most schools.
 Donations are tax-deductible, we are also a 501(c)(3) non-profit.

 Q: When does the school year start and end?

-A: Arco Iris generally follows the Beaverton School District calendar, however, we have a longer spring break, a longer year school year in June, and no furlough days.
+A: Arco Iris generally follows the Beaverton School District calendar, however, we have additional days off for staff professional development.
+Our first and last school day typically align with BSD.
 We also have a slightly longer school day than BSD.

 Q: What will my child be learning at this school?

 A: Our curriculum at Arco Iris is aligned with the Oregon Department of Education state standards.
 We use the Beaverton School District learning targets as the guide for curriculum unit development.
 We use some of the same text books as the District except for the Primary Mathematics (Singapore Math) curriculum.
 The middle school math program, grades 6-8, follows a different program called Core Focus on Math.
 We hold our students to a high standard and expect much of them.
 It is not an easy program and parents should be committed to fully supporting their child’s education when making the decision to attend our school.
 We consider all our students above average and expect them to perform accordingly.

 Q: What is Singapore Math and why does Arco Iris use it?

 A: Arco Iris will be using the Primary Math curriculum, also known as Singapore Math.
 Our school has chosen Singapore Math as it is a rigorous academic curriculum approved by Oregon’s Department of Education and has the following benefits:

 Builds deep understanding of mathematical concepts through multistep problems and concrete illustrations.